hashicorp/terraform-provider-consul/website/docs/r/config_entry.markdown

 * `kind` - The kind of the configuration entry.

 * `name` - The name of the configuration entry.

+* `partition` - The partition the config entry is associated with.

+* `namespace` - The namespace to create the config entry within.

 * `config_json` - A map of configuration values.